ameloa/ameloa.github.io/_pages/about.md

 Computational and Mathematical Engineering (ICME), advised by [Johan Ugander](https://stanford.edu/~jugander/).
 I'm interested in applying tools from statistics, machine learning, causal inference, and network science to study *people* and the systems we all participate in.
-My current research applies discrete choice models to model household preferences for school choice, in partnership with the San Francisco Unified School District, for the purpose of simulation and policy evaluation.
+My current research uses discrete choice models to model household preferences for school choice, in partnership with the San Francisco Unified School District, for the purpose of inference and policy evaluation.
 In the past, I've done work in [recommender systems](https://cs229.stanford.edu/proj2018/report/22.pdf) and [balanced graph partitioning](https://dl.acm.org/doi/abs/10.1145/3394486.3403239).

-I'm also very good at [ultimate frisbee](http://furyultimate.com/), earning World and National titles in 2018 and 2021, am always listening to music, and drink a cup of chai (almost) everyday.
+I'm also very good at [ultimate frisbee](http://furyultimate.com/), earning World and National titles in 2018 and 2021, am always listening to music, and drink a cup of homemade chai (almost) everyday.
 Welcome to my website!